 - 1. When PCR2 is complete, open the freshly labelled strip containing the "PCR2 Clean-up Mix." - 2.
 Remove the PCR2 strips from the thermocycler.
 After PCR2, the barcoded cDNA library is in the reaction supernatant. - 3.
 Wipe down the outside of the PCR2 strips with DNA Away prior to placing the strips on the magnetic stand. - 4.
 Change gloves prior to beginning the transfer. - 5.
 PROCESS ONE STRIP AT A TIME. - Place the PCR2 strip on the iR-Magnetic Strip Stand and allow the beads to collect.
 This may take 2-3 minutes.
 Allow the beads to collect for additional time if the supernatant is not clear.
 DO NOT DISCARD THE SUPERNATANT.
-The supernatant contains the amplified library. - 7.
-Using a multi-channel pipette set to 50 \muL, transfer the libraries from the PCR2 strip to the strip containing the "PCR2 Clean-up Mix".
+The supernatant contains the amplified library.

-- 8. Mix by pipetting up and down until uniform color throughout.
+- 7. Using a multi-channel pipette set to 40 μL, transfer 40 μL the libraries from the PCR2 strip to the strip containing the "PCR2 Clean-up Mix".
+The remaining PCR2 product can be discarded or stored. - 8.
+Mix by pipetting up and down until uniform color throughout.
 DO NOT CAP THE "PCR2 Clean-up Mix" strips.
 (The used PCR2 strip with the bead pellet can be capped and discarded.) - 9.
 Let the "PCR2 Clean-up Mix" strip incubate on a PCR rack (at room temperature) for 5 minutes. - 10.
 After incubation, place the strip on the iR-Magnetic Strip Stand and allow the beads to collect.
 This may take 2-3 minutes.
 Allow the beads to collect for additional time if the supernatant is not clear.
 Leave the strip on the magnet until instructed otherwise.